LinkedIn Recommendation Widget for Websites - Poper

 How to collect more (and better) LinkedIn recommendations from past clients and colleagues

 LinkedIn recommendations carry weight in proportion to specificity.
-A short generic recommendation that says great consultant, would work with again contributes almost nothing to inquiry conversion.
+A short generic recommendation that says great consultant, would work with again contributes almost nothing to recommendation engagement.
 A specific 80 to 150 word recommendation that names the project, the constraint, the outcome, and one concrete behavior the consultant exhibited carries enormous weight at the discovery-call stage.
 The single biggest mistake consultants and freelancers make when requesting LinkedIn recommendations is sending the LinkedIn Request a Recommendation feature with no context, which forces the recommender to start from a blank page and almost always produces a generic two-line response.
-The high-conversion pattern is to send a personal email or LinkedIn message that includes three to five specific bullet points the recommender could speak to, plus a draft sentence the recommender is welcome to edit or replace.
+The specific pattern is to send a personal email or LinkedIn message that includes three to five specific bullet points the recommender could speak to, plus a draft sentence the recommender is welcome to edit or replace.
 The recommender then has a starting point and almost always returns something more specific and longer than they would have written cold.
-After receiving the recommendation on LinkedIn, paste it into the Poper widget builder using the manual import workflow, add the recommender name, role at the time of the engagement, and company, then publish.
-Best practice is to refresh the displayed recommendation set every six months by featuring the most recent and most specific endorsements at the top of the wall.
-Older recommendations from clients whose role or company has changed should be edited to reflect the role and company at the time of the work, with a clear date footnote.
-The Featured Endorsement Card layout is best paired with one marquee recommendation from a recognizable client name.
-The Recommendation Wall layout is best when the volume itself is the social proof.
-The Agency Leadership Grid surfaces per-consultant recommendations so each team member's section reflects their specific client portfolio.
+After receiving the recommendation on LinkedIn, add it in the Poper widget builder with the recommender's name, their headline at the time of the engagement, the date, and the relationship line, then publish.
+Best practice is to refresh the displayed recommendation set periodically by reordering the most recent and most specific recommendations to the front, and to remove any that no longer represent your current work.
+When a recommender's role or company has changed, edit the headline to reflect what it was at the time of the work.
+The Spotlight layout is best paired with one strong recommendation from a recognizable name.
+The Wall of Love layout is best when the volume of recommendations is itself the social proof.

 04